Churchill magazine

 Check their insurance

 It's essential that whoever's doing the work is insured.
-That way, if materials get stolen, any damage is caused, or work has to be redone, you'll be covered for the extra cost – it's always best to ask for proof of this.
+That way, if damage is caused, materials get stolen or work has to be redone, you'll be covered for the extra cost.
+It's always best to ask for proof of their insurance before work begins.

 You should also check that the materials and work are guaranteed if something goes wrong after the project has been completed.
 Again, get proof and check that it's underwritten by an insurance company rather than the company themselves.